 Clear the Capture IPsec traffic check box if you do not want to capture backplane IPsec traffic between Conferencing Nodes, in addition to regular user-facing traffic.

-Encryption keys for SIP and H.323 traffic, and IPsec traffic if that is also being captured, are captured by default.
+Encryption keys for SIP, H.323 and WebRTC traffic, and IPsec traffic if that is also being captured, are captured by default.

 Clear the Log encryption keys check box if you do not want to capture encryption keys.

 The keys are captured in the log files so you’ll typically need to download a diagnostic snapshot as well.